dazhwu/mro-docker/README.md

 The base image is Ubuntu 18.04.
 See also [MRO 3.5.2 documentation](https://mran.microsoft.com/releases/3.5.2).
-The v3.5.2 image is similar to the v3.5.1 image but otherwise more elaborate than the others in this repository:
+The v3.5.2 image is similar to the v3.5.1 image but is otherwise more elaborate than the others in this repository:

 1. The Ubuntu Linux OS layers include many of the develop libraries and header